Basic Medical Sciences (PhD)

 - A grade-point average of at least 3.0 for all undergraduate and graduate work, on a 4.0 scale.

 - Satisfactory standing at the last educational institution attended.

 - Additionally, international applicants must present evidence of competence and fluency in spoken and written English with a TOEFL score of at least 95-100, an IELTS score of at least 7, an iTEP score of at least 4.5, or a PTE score of at least 68.

 Matriculation is contingent upon review and recommendation by the Admissions Committee of the Graduate Program in Basic Medical Sciences.

 Procedures For Admission

-Applications for the Basic Medical Sciences Interdisciplinary Graduate Program are accepted for matriculation in the Fall Semesters.
+Applications for the Basic Medical Sciences Interdisciplinary Graduate Program are accepted for matriculation in the Fall Semesters only.
 The Basic Medical Sciences Graduate Program does not accept students on a "non-degree" or "provisional" basis.
-Applications and materials should be accessed and submitted through the university's website: https://www.southalabama.edu/departments/admissions/graduatestudents/index.html.
+Applications and materials should be accessed and submitted through the university's website: https://www.southalabama.edu/departments/admissions/graduate.html.

 To be considered for review by the Admissions Committee, an applicant must submit the following: